sradics/digital-garden/_notes/Team Genius.md

 Keep the trio working at the highest level of productivity and coordination. •      Make sure the trio is never short of the resources it needs to get the job done. •      At completion, assure that all three participants are given full—and just as important—equal credit for the success. — location: [3090](kindle://book?action=open&asin=B00OG8AXKO&location=3090) ^ref-38536

 ---
+•      Keep the trio working at the highest level of productivity and coordination. •      Make sure the trio is never short of the resources it needs to get the job done. •      At completion, assure that all three participants are given full—and just as important—equal credit for the success. — location: [3164](kindle://book?action=open&asin=B00OG8AXKO&location=3164) ^ref-27362

+---
 the single most important thing an Instrumental Trio can do is to practice, practice, practice. — location: [3093](kindle://book?action=open&asin=B00OG8AXKO&location=3093) ^ref-20543

 ---
 In business that means training, case studies, quotas, and even competitions. — location: [3095](kindle://book?action=open&asin=B00OG8AXKO&location=3095) ^ref-14763

+---
+In business that means training, case studies, quotas, and even — location: [3169](kindle://book?action=open&asin=B00OG8AXKO&location=3169) ^ref-60474

 ---
 As manager, your task is to not only provide the occasions, venues, and equipment for those practices or training sessions, but to also make the team members attend and participate. — location: [3097](kindle://book?action=open&asin=B00OG8AXKO&location=3097) ^ref-47315